A negative cash balance in your trading account can happen when a banking institution rejects a deposit and pulls back the funds.

 How does liquidation work?

-In the event that we need to liquidate some of your shares to cover the negative cash balance in your account, we’ll start with the most recent ones you’ve purchased and will sell them at the current market price.
+In the event that we need to liquidate some of your shares to cover the negative cash balance in your account, we’ll start with the most recent whole shares you’ve purchased and will sell them at the current market price.

-We’ll sell enough shares to cover the full cash balance that you owe.
-Since Wealthsimple can only sell whole shares, any extra cash left over from the sale will get added to the cash balance in your account.
+We’ll sell enough shares to cover the full cash balance that you owe, including fractional shares.
+Any extra cash left over from the sale will get added to the cash balance in your account.

 If the value of your holdings at the time of sale is less than the amount needed to cover the negative balance, you'll need to make an additional deposit to cover the remaining negative balance.